RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Introduction

 \subsection{Challenges}

 \textbf{The Representation and Utilization of Prediction Results}.
 Modern HD map, cognition, and prediction methods offer plentiful driving context information, including reference lanes, traffic lights, occupancy maps, and multi-modal future trajectories with probability.
-Interactive planning methods with multi-modal prediction are inspected in \cite{risk_boris, MAGIC}.
-Previous works \cite{mp3,occflow} draw on the concept of flow commonly used in motion perception to predict the position of other traffic participants, while no explicit utilization is developed.
+Interactive planning methods with multi-modal prediction are inspected in~\cite{risk_boris, MAGIC}.
+Previous works~\cite{mp3,occflow} draw on the concept of flow commonly used in motion perception to predict the position of other traffic participants, while no explicit utilization is developed.

-\textbf{Regularization of Cost Function} To address the upper problems, the deep learning-based cost function is introduced.
-However, directly minimizing the cost of expert trajectory will result in letting all the sampled states at a small value rather than just making the trajectory the optimum.
-So loss terms regularizing the cost value is in need.
+\textbf{Regularization of Cost Function}.
+To address the aforementioned problems, the deep learning-based cost function is introduced.
+However, directly minimizing the cost of expert trajectories will result in letting all the sampled states at a small value, rather than contributing to indicate which trajectory is optimum.
+Therefore, loss terms regularizing the cost value is in need for avoiding the model finding the shortcut.